learn-co-curriculum/dsc-intro-to-sets/README.md

 Think about a *set A* with all the restaurants that serve Italian food.
 Next, there is a *set B* with all the restaurants that serve burgers.

-The **union** of these sets, *set C*, contains the set of restaurants that either serve Italian food, burgers, or both.
+The **union** of these sets, *set C*, contains the set of restaurants that either serve Italian food, burgers or both.

 You could say that the **universal set** here, *set U*, contains all the restaurants in the world (with any type of food).
 Then *set C* is a **subset** of *set U*.